May 22, 2023

 Challenges and things to avoid with a new credit card

-Business credit cards are popular among established and new LLC operators alike, but the application process is far from straightforward.
+Business credit cards are popular among established and new LLC owners alike, but the application process is far from straightforward.
 Here are a few challenges you might come across when applying for your first business credit card.

 Qualifying with bad credit